Skip to main content

 Professional Olive oil tastings

 First of all, the olive oil shall be tasted plain, without bread.
-Bread or anything else affects aroma and flavours.
+Bread or anything else affects aroma and flavour.
 Would you do a wine tasting by mixing your wine with lemonade or just even ice?
 No!

 It sounds weird, and the first time it is!
-By doing this, you allow oxygen to come in and you will feel and taste the aroma and flavours better.
-You might cough, but do not worry: this completely normal!
+By doing this, you allow oxygen to come in, and you will feel and taste the aroma and flavours better.
+You might cough, but do not worry: this is completely normal!
 Hopefully, if it is a good EVO olive oil, you will feel some spiciness/peppery feel in your throat.
 (I’ll upload a video of the tasting as soon I can).

-25. Where can I find a good Italian Extra Virgin Olive Oil?
+25. Where Can I Find a Good Italian Extra Virgin Olive Oil?

 This is a hard question!
 I advise not to look in the supermarket, perhaps look for small Italian stores that import EVO oil and other products directly from Italy.
 I suppose the best is while you visit Italy, you taste good olive oil from someone you trust: you should take the opportunity and take some bottles back with you, or ask them to ship Italian Extra Virgin Olive oil bottles to your home.